 Things To Consider When Purchasing A Small Portable Amp

 This is obviously the main reason that you would want a portable amp.
 Having the ability to use this in your dorm room or apartment or even on the beach if you really want to is a great thing to have.

-Some of these amps will have built-in power supply while some will be battery powered.
-Battery powered is my preference since I like to play in random places and not have to worry about power.
+Some of these amps will have a built-in power supply while some will be battery powered.
+Battery-powered is my preference since I like to play in random places and not have to worry about power.

 Wattage & Speaker Size:

 When you look at an amp you will see a # and then watts.
 This refers to its power rating.
 If you’re not gigging with your portable amp, then you don’t really have to worry too much about this.
 If you are, I would recommend having over 100 watts.

 The speaker size is what you really want to pay attention to with a portable amp as this is where you will be able to make out the lower end frequencies.
 Smaller speakers have trouble producing low-end frequencies.
 This can make your amp sound thinner compared to other amps if you have smaller speaker cabinets.